UbiquityDotNET/Llvm.NET/src/Interop/LlvmBindingsGenerator/ReadMe.md

        significant factor.

 #### The final choice
-Keep using this library as a generator for the handle types.
+Keep using this app as a generator for the handle types.
 This used to work, and still does.
 However, this doesn't solve the problem of expressing managed code things in a custom language (YAML) but it's at least a rather simplistic expression for the handles.
 And arguably less complicated then all the subtleties of using a Roslyn Source generator for this sort of one off specialized code generation.

 Solving the problem of expressing P/Invokes is simply to just manage that directly.
 It seemed like a good idea to automate the tedium of generating those.
-Sadly, there are so many subtleties that involve reading the docs (or source code) before you can correctly implement it that there's no value in expressing all that subtlety in anything other than C#.
+Sadly, there are so many subtleties of "special cases" that involve reading the docs (or source code) before you can correctly implement it.
+In the end, there's no value in expressing all that subtlety in anything other than C#.

 This also keeps the door open to use the native AST from within the source generator or an analyzer to perform additional checks and ensure the hand written code matches the actual